wurmlab/flo/README.md

 assembly for the species and good quality annotations (maybe manually curated or experimentally verified) are available on the old assembly.

-The idea is simple: align the new assembly with the old one, process the alignment data to define how a coordinate or coordinate range on the old assembly should be transformed to the new assembly, transform the coordinates.
+The idea is simple: align the new assembly with the old one (e.g., with BLAT), process the alignment data to define how a coordinate or coordinate range on the old assembly should be transformed to the new assembly (e.g., as a chain file), transform the coordinates (e.g., with liftOver).

-Tools to carry out lift over are available from [UCSC-Kent toolkit][1]. flo combines them together into a pipeline that is easy to run, tweak, and extend.
+Tools to lift over annotations are available from [UCSC-Kent toolkit][1]. flo combines them together into a pipeline that is easy to run, tweak, and extend.
+Additionally, flo validates and processes the lifted GFF file to ensure the annotations are biologically meaningful, something liftOver doesn't do.

+## How to use flo

+To use `flo` you must have Ruby 2.0 or higher.

+#### Download flo

+    wget -c https://github.com/yeban/flo/archive/master.tar.gz -O flo.tar.gz
+    tar xvf flo.tar.gz
+    mv flo-master flo
+    cd flo

+#### Install flo's dependencies

+1. [UCSC-Kent toolkit][1].
+2. GNU Parallel - to easily parallelize different steps of flo.
+3. genometools - to validate, post-process, and extract sequences from the lifted GFF file.

+Running `scripts/install.sh` will pull all of the above into `ext/` directory.

+#### Tell flo about your data

+First, copy the example configuration file to `opts.yaml`.

+    cp opts_example.yaml opts.yaml

+Then, edit `opts.yaml` to indicate the location of UCSC-Kent tools bin directory, location of source and target assembly, and location of GFF file containing annotations (multiple GFF files can be specified).

+Further, you should change `processes` setting based on the number of cores you have.

+The assemblies must be in FASTA format and annotations must be in GFF3 format.
+If your annotations are not in GFF format, you will have to tweak flo a bit.

+#### Run flo

+    rake

+This will generate a directory corresponding to each GFF file:
+"input_gff_name-liftover-target_assembly_name".

+The above dir contains a similarly named GFF file which is the final output.
+Additionally, if flo finds a input_gff_name.cdna/cds/pep.fa alongside the input GFF file, flo will automatically generate corresponding FASTA from the lifted annotations and print a comparison summary (how many sequences in input, how many in output, how many identical).

 ## Lift over process